habibkaratas/threat/README.md

 To turn off sound effects (but, but, _why?_ :-), use `nofx=1`, and to randomly cycle through them all use `allfx=1`

-By default, IPew will use a statistical model for choosing source countries for the attacks, but you can level the playing field and set `random_mode=1` to give all countries the same cyber-advatage.
+By default, Threat Map will use a statistical model for choosing source countries for the attacks, but you can level the playing field and set `random_mode=1` to give all countries the same cyber-advatage.

 In similar vein, and using the perpsective many prominent security vendors and pundits seem to have, you can make all cyber attacks come from China with `china_mode=1` or from North Korea with `dprk_mode=1`.

-IPew's default attack timing is based on observational data from many sources, but you can make it look like the world is on the brink of cyber collapse by setting `bad_day=1`.
+Threat Map's default attack timing is based on observational data from many sources, but you can make it look like the world is on the brink of cyber collapse by setting `bad_day=1`.

 Finally, you can proudly display your organization's name by setting `org_name=MyOrgName` (URL encode any spaces or special characters).

 ### Drill Mode

-We had an interesting request to be able to use IPew in a IR "drill" setting, so there's now a "drill mode" where you can specify a latitude &amp; longitude to be the destination for the attacks.
+We had an interesting request to be able to use Threat Map in a IR "drill" setting, so there's now a "drill mode" where you can specify a latitude &amp; longitude to be the destination for the attacks.
 Right now, all attacks go there, but we may add an option to specify a percentage of attacks that should go there.
 You _must_ use `drill_mode=1&lat=##.####&lon=##.####` for this to work, like: `drill_mode=1&lat=43.2672&lon=-70.8617` (which would focus all attacks near @hrbrmstr).
 Remember, you can specify your organization name there, too.
 [Here's an example](http://ocularwarfare.com/index.html?org_name=hrbrmstr&drill_mode=1&lat=43.2672&lon=-70.8617).

 One of my personal favorites is [http://ocularwarfare.com/index.html?china_mode=1&org_name=Mandiant&bad_day=1](http://ocularwarfare.com/index.html?china_mode=1&org_name=Mandiant&bad_day=1).